 Note: List the first 10 authors followed by “et al.”

 Park KS, Kim YS, Kim JH, Choi BK, Kim SH, Oh SH, Ahn YR, Lee MS, Lee MK, Park JB, et al. 2009.
 Influence of human allogenic bone marrow and cord blood-derived mesenchymal stem cell secreting trophic factors on ATP (adenosine-5 '- triphosphate)/ADP (adenosine- 5'-diphosphate) ratio and insulin secretory function of isolated human islets from cadaveric donor.
 Transplant Proc.
 41 (9): 3813-3818.

 - Journal Article: Retrieved Online with NO DOI

 Author B. Year.
 Title of article.
 Abbreviated Journal Title. [accessed Date];[page extent].
-[URL or DOI].
+[URL].
 Notes.

 Mathieson CM, Bailey N, Gurevich M. 2002.
 Health care services for lesbian and bisexual women: some Canadian data.
 Health Care Women Int. [accessed 2011 Jan 20]; 23 (2): 185-196. http://ezproxy.tru.ca/login?url=http://search.ebscohost.com/login.aspx?direct=true&db